Malaysia PM Muhyiddin to resign on Monday - report | Politics

 - Malaysia

-Malaysia's Prime Minister Muhyiddin Yassin will resign on Monday, news portal Malaysiakini reported, citing a cabinet minister.
+Malaysia's Prime Minister Muhyiddin Yassin will resign on Monday, news portal MalaysiaKini reported, after he lost his majority due to infighting in the ruling coalition.

+The resignation, if confirmed, would end a tumultuous 17 months in office for Muhyiddin but also bring more uncertainty to Malaysia as the country grapples with a COVID-19 surge and economic downturn.
+It was not immediately clear who could form the next government as no lawmaker has a clear majority in parliament, or if elections could be held in Malaysia amid the pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)